carrotsearch/elasticsearch-lingo3g/README.md

 available with Lingo3G distribution.

 Elasticsearch will only run plugins that have been built *exactly* against the given version of its API.
-Open `versions.props` and adjust the version of ES and Lingo3G the plugin will be compiled against:
+Open `build.gradle` and adjust the version of Elasticsearch, elasticsearch-carrot2 plugin and Lingo3G the extension plugin will be compiled against:

-    com.carrotsearch.lingo3g:lingo3g = [2.0.*,)
-    org.elasticsearch:* = 7.7.1
+    localversions = [

-You can adjust the version to compile against.
+        es       : "7.11.2",
+        c2plugin : "7.11.2",
+        l3g      : "2.0.0-beta1"
+    ]

 Then build the plugin:

     ./gradlew clean build